 Outie Awards (the “Outies”) recognize individuals and organizations who are leaders in advancing equality for LGBTQ people in workplaces globally.
 Outies are awarded at the annual Out & Equal Workplace Summit.

 This is the most prestigious Outie.
-It recognizes an employer that has a historic and ongoing commitment to pursuing and executing workplace equality for LGBTQ employees in their workplace.
-This employer has a history of not only continually raising the bar of workplace equality for others to follow but also supports other organizations’ diversity and inclusion efforts as well through active knowledge sharing and peer organization mentoring.
+It recognizes an employer that demonstrates a historic and ongoing commitment to pursuing and implementing workplace equality for LGBTQ employees.
+This employer not only raises the bar and serves as an example for others, but also supports other organizations’ D&I efforts through active knowledge sharing and peer organization mentoring.

 Dow’s LGBTQ inclusion leadership is the essence of, “Think globally, act locally.”
 From its headquarters and C-suite to plant floors around the world, Dow has made the support of its people – including LGBTQ employees and their families – central to business operations.
 Dow’s LGBTQ Employee Resource Group, GLAD, has become one of the largest and most established ERGs at the company with over 4,600 members across the globe – representing more than 10% of the total company.
 GLAD’s network is organized to reach across the world, including regional leads in North America, Latin America, EMEAI, and APAC regions.
 Even before naming openly gay leader, Jim Fitterling, to the CEO role, Dow had a long history of visible LGBTQ and allied executives and mentors.
 For over a decade, Dow has stood as one of the strongest and most consistent champions for LGBTQ equality in public policy.
 The company was one of the first to publicly support the Equality Act and continues to engage in numerous state-base efforts to fight against anti-LGBTQ legislation.